 Quick overview re: Flame Retardants in Upholstered Furniture

-Condo Sofa designs are built using materials containing zero flame retardants, and passed tests in November 2013 to be in compliance with the new TB 117-2013 law signed into effect January 1, 2014.
+Condo Sofa designs have been bench crafted using materials without chemical flame retardants since early 2012.
+We passed tests in November 2013 to be in compliance with the new TB 117-2013 law signed into effect January 1, 2014.

 Our Condo Sofa designs were fully compliant with the newer standard signed by Governor Brown in November 2013.
 We had already removed all chemical flame retardants from our furniture designs and were first conventionally constructed furniture designs to voluntarily alter our construction to comply California chemical flame retardants legislation that went into effect January 1, 2015.